The best beauty treatments you can try at home

 The arrival of the first Clarisonic device changed the way we cleaned our face.
 There are now several options in the market, from Olay to Braun.
 They are said to remove over six times more dirt, grime, make-up and pollution than normal cleansing.
 Some, such as the Foreo, come with sonic pulsations that massage and deep-cleanse at the same time.
 Cleansing has become much more high tech than the cotton-pads of the past, and the effect is a super clean surface to apply your favorite at-home treatment.

 Some patients are hooked on their monthly medical facial and laser treatments; and they are indeed an indispensable part of a modern skin routine for keeping your skin youthful, elastic, radiant, and pigment free.
-These days, however, when a clinic appointment isn’t available, you could try an at-home laser treatment with the array of devices available today.
+These days, however, with the latest technology, you could try an at-home laser treatment and enjoy close to professional results.
 These devices tend to be non-ablative, non-fractional, and safe to use for untrained hands, with some boasting relatively deep penetration of wavelengths.
 With daily usage, some devices are said to generate equal skin rejuvenation as clinic treatments because of the more frequent energy absorption.

 At-home lasers claim to target wrinkles and fine lines around the eyes and mouth, by increasing collagen production through sending energy pulses into the skin.
 There should be no down time or discomfort involved; just a sensation of warmth as the device goes over the sections of the face.
 Most at-home lasers recommend daily usage for better results.